kcshettar/cg2f2017/Project/Source Code/README.md

   - Choose the hosting platform as **Remote Machine** to deploy the application
   - Change the build settings to IP-address of the HoloLens device
   - Click on **Debug** and choose **Start Without Debugging**
-  - Now you can see the Application running on the HoloLens device
+  - Now you can see the Application running on HoloLens device
 - Using the application
   - **Requirements:** User should know basic *tap* gestures of HoloLens device
   - Use **Gaze: Head Movement** to navigate and select the object